 But with so many DNA ancestry test kits on the market, choosing the option that best suits your needs can be tough.
 You have to know what type of test the kit uses, how large the available DNA database is, what analytics the kit offers, and any other features it provides to make sure that the kit can give you all the information you want about your background.

-If you’re ready to purchase a DNA ancestry test kit, take a look at the matrix above for our top recommendations.
+If you’re ready to purchase a DNA ancestry test kit, take a look at our top recommendations.
 For general tips on choosing a test kit, continue reading our shopping guide.

 Ethnicity: A DNA ancestry test kit can provide genetic ethnicity estimates based on your DNA.
 For example, it might reveal that your DNA can be traced to Native American heritage, Scotland, and/or Africa.

 Unknown Relatives: Many DNA ancestry test kits can help you identify relatives that you may not know about through potential DNA matches with others who have taken the test.
 This makes it a particularly useful tool for adopted individuals who are trying to locate biological relatives.

 Your Family Tree: In addition to helping you locate living relatives who you may not know about, most DNA ancestry test kits can help you build a complete family tree by providing a starting point for your genealogical research.

 Most DNA ancestry testing companies provide your ethnicity results as a percentage to create a complete picture of your background.